-Project students will have a research (project) advisor.
-AuD students must also have a committee comprised of at least 2 additional individuals.
-The project must be at least 3 total credit hours for SLP students and 6 credit hours for AuD students.
-Enrollment typically spans over several semesters.
-If you do not complete your project in the minimum hours required (3 for SLP, and 6 for audiology), you may be expected to enroll in additional hours until it is completed.
-The content of the project must be appropriate to the topic selected as defined and approved by the research (project) advisor.
-Contract timelines are established by the advisor.
-A final copy of the project must be approved by the research advisor and submitted to the Department Head two weeks before the Graduate School deadline.
-The format of the submitted project is determined by your research project advisor.
+- A final copy of the project must be approved by the Project Director and submitted to the Department Head two weeks before the Graduate School deadline.
+The project (in most cases) needs to be in publication form (APA format) and sequenced according to examples on file in the department office. - Project students will have a project advisor.
+AuD students must also have a committee comprised of at least 2 additional individuals. - The project must be at least 3 total credit hours for SLP and EDHH students and 6 credit hours for AuD students.
+Enrollment spans over a summer, fall and spring semester.
+If you do not complete your thesis in three semesters, you may be expected to enroll in additional hours, until it is completed. - The content of the project must be appropriate to the topic selected as defined and approved by the project advisor.
+Contract timelines are established by the advisor. - Project advisors will assign a grade each semester as prescribed in the project syllabus. - Students are required to present the results of their project at an approved professional meeting (publication of the project is encouraged).
+Appropriate presentation venues include the ASHA Annual Convention, Missouri Speech-Language-Hearing Association Meeting, AAA Annual Convention, CHHS Student Research Symposium, Missouri State University Graduate Student Interdisciplinary Forum.